Follow these simple instructions on How To Clarify Homemade Stock so that it looks just like store bought stock!

 Enjoy, friends!
 Go forth with your Stock Clarifying!

 - Chicken or Vegetable stock

 - 1 egg white

-- Remove from heat and let sit uncovered for 5 minutes.
+- Once stock has been brought back to a boil, remove from heat and let sit for 5 minutes.

 - Strain stock through a cheese cloth lined sieve to strain out the egg.